NCAR/CIRRUS-MILES-CREDIT/README.md

-Repository for hosting configuration for miles-credit on CIRRUS.
+Repository for running miles-credit on CIRRUS.

-test